How to Choose a Law Degree Concentration or Specialization

 • If you are interested in working in the area of local, state, federal law and crime and punishment theories, criminal law may be a viable option for you.

-Research Background Requirements of the Concentration
+Research Requirements of the Concentration

 Consider Industry Growth Projections

-Research on Career Paths and Work Settings
+Research Career Paths and Work Settings

 Some common work settings for careers in law include law firms, government agencies and private sector businesses, educational institutions, nonprofits and more.
 A compliance officer can work for a healthcare organization, and a lawyer may work in legal offices or law firms.
 Think about which working setting best suits you.